-1. Project Identification: Agency, project code, appropriation act number.
-2. Edition and Part (I or II) of the VUSBC on which the design is based.
-3. VUSBC Construction Type 4.
-(Use) Group(s) per VUSBC.
-5. Other major code(s) used as a basis for design.
-6. Maximum VUSBC occupancy for each level and total for the building.
-7. Location and vicinity maps noted to show project location.
-8. Tabulation of floor areas in SF (new and renovated), total area, total building volume.
-9. Tabulation of units: number of parking spaces, auditorium seats, bedrooms etc. 10.
-Listing of applicable codes with dates.
-11. Building purpose / occupancy.
-12. Design occupant load for each level and total for the building.
-13. Index of drawings.
-14. Professional seal(s) of the architect(s) and engineer(s) responsible for the design.
-15. The uniform date of the completed documents.
+1. Project Identification: Agency, Project Code Number, Appropriation Act Number.
+2. Activity or function(s) to be performed in the facility 3.
+Edition (year) of the VUSBC on which the design is based.
+4. Applicable accessibility standards.
+5. VUSBC Construction Type.
+6. (Use) Group(s) per VUSBC.
+7. Other major code(s) used as a basis for design.
+8. Maximum VUSBC occupancy for each level and total for the building.
+9. Location and vicinity maps noted to show project location.
+10. Tabulation of GSF per floor (new and renovated), total GSF (all floors - new and renovated), total building volume.

+11. Tabulation of "Building Area" per VUSBC definition (per story).
+12. Tabulation of units: Number of parking spaces, auditorium seats, bedrooms etc. 13.
+Building purpose / occupancy.
+14. Design occupant load for each level and total for the building.
+15. Index of drawings.
+16. Professional seal(s) of the architect(s) and engineer(s) responsible for the design.
+17. The uniform date of the completed preliminary design documents.